YashPaliwal19/6-D.O.F.-robotic-manipulator/README.md

-# 6-D.O.F.-robotic-manipulator
+# 6-D.O.F. robotic manipulator
-Design the robotic manipulator in solidworks.
-Simulate it in ROS and Gazebo using joint position controller
+Design the robotic manipulator in SolidWorks.
+Simulate it in ROS and Gazebo using joint position controller.
+Use test_gazebo.launch file to run the whole program.
+The launch program will spawn the model in gazebo and RViz.